linuxserver/docker-ubooquity/README.md

-* `-p 2202` - the webui port
+* `-p 2202` - the port(s)
-* `-v /config` - your ubooquity database and preferences
+* `-v /config` - Config files and database for ubooquity
-* `-v /books` - your ebook library
+* `-v /books` - Location of books.
-* `-v /comics` - your comic library
+* `-v /comics` - Location of comics.
+* `-v /files` - Location of raw files.
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it <container-name> /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it ubooquity /bin/bash`.

 ### User / Group Identifiers